 Inspired by a very special East Haven Animal Shelter rescue Husky named Simba (a.k.a.
 Dirty Dog).
 His tragic background led him to a safe haven in the form of an animal shelter where he found food, his first real bed, lots of attention, great care, and then his forever home!
 Thanks to the incredible patience, follow through, and love of animals by the animal control officers, Simba was rescued from a very dreary existence which gave him a chance at a life that he thrived in, and it started at age 13!
 Learning about Simba’s experiences, and also those that animal control officers face every day, inspired this organization to form and take action.

-Over the years Presents for Paws has been fortunate enough to expand its efforts thanks to the incredible growing community support.
+Over the years, Presents for Paws has been fortunate enough to expand its efforts thanks to the incredible growing support of our community.
 Aesthetic improvements to the shelters including the replacement of the Old Lyme Animal Shelter's aging sign and picnic tables for the East Haven Animal Shelter's Meet-n-Green pavilion are important improvements that increase the shelter's visibility and encourages the public to continue to adopt.
 Such projects are not always in the budgets of these facilities, so Presents for Paws steps in to help out both financially and physically so animal control officers can focus on finding forever homes for their shelter residents.

 Presents for Paws focus and mission has always been to support Connecticut shelters first, however, the community generosity is so great that when excess supplies come in Presents for Paws is able to help out other state shelters and organizations as well.
 Supplies have been been shipped out to Santa Barbara (fire and mudslide rescues), Texas (Hurricane Harvey rescues), Springfield (tornado rescues), and even to Long Island when the supply need is extreme due to overcrowding in the shelters.